shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 # SmartPy

 SmartPy is an intuitive and powerful smart contract development platform for Tezos.
-The SmartPy language is available through a Python library for building and analyzing Tezos smart contracts.
-And with its IDE, we can quickly write our code in the browser itself.
+It provides a Python library for building and analyzing Tezos smart contracts.
+With the SmartPy IDE, we can quickly write our code in the browser itself.
 We can also deploy our code from the browser.
 No local setup is required.
-So, Let's start.
+So, Let's get started!
 Open <https://smartpy.io/ide>

 ![SmartPy](../../../.gitbook/assets/mint_smartpy_1.png)